Cascades on Networks with Functional Structure: Notation Model Definitions

 \subsection{Cascade Model}

-Each node $v$ has a state $\eta_t(v)\in\{0,1\}$ ($t\in\mathbb{N}$).
+Each node $v$ has a state $\eta_t(v)\in\{0,1\}$ at every time step $t\in\mathbb{N}$.
 We call nodes with $\eta_t(v)=1$ \textit{active} and those with $\eta_t(v)=0$ \textit{inactive}.
 Additionally, we also call a link $u\edge{\alpha}v$ \textit{active} if its starting node $u$ is active.
 This shorthand will prove convenient throughout our work.
-The update rule is simple: Active nodes remain active forever and inactive nodes become active if - on at least one layer - all their in-neighbors are active.
-If a node has no in-neighbors on a given layer, that layer is ignored and the node does \textit{not} automatically activate.
-This may seem inconsistent at first, but it is motivated by seeing the links as pathways for the spreading of cascades: The \textit{complete absence} of such pathways should not propagate the cascade.
-In summary, a node $v$ will be active at time $t+1$ if it was already active at time $t$ or if there exists $\alpha\in \layers$ such that
+The update rule is simple: Active nodes remain active forever, and inactive nodes become active if - on at least one layer where they have in-neighbors - all their in-neighbors are active.
+Thus, if a node has no in-neighbors on some layer, the node does \textit{not} automatically activate.
+This way of handling the edge case is motivated by seeing the links as pathways for the spreading of cascades: The \textit{complete absence} of such pathways should not propagate the cascade.
+In summary, we have $\eta_{t+1}(v)=1$ if $\eta_t(v)=1$ or if there exists $\alpha\in \layers$ such that

 Compared to typical studies of threshold models, this means that we fix all thresholds to $\phi=1$.
-We do this to focus on phenomena entirely driven by variation of the network structure and not by variation of the dynamics.
-We will see that this does not prevent the emergence of cascades.
+We do this for two reasons: First, we wish to limit the number of control parameters under consideration.
+The network models introduced in the next sections already have more parameters than we can explore comprehensively.
+Second, the multiplex degree distribution already gives us a way to tune the individual robustness of nodes: A node is hard to activate if all its in-links are on the same layer - but if they are spread across many different layers, the node activates very easily.

 To initialize the model, some nodes are already in the active state at time $0$.
 These are referred to as \textit{seed nodes}.
 In this work, we will examine both macroscopic seeds and microscopic seeds.
 In the case of a macroscopic seed, the initial node states are i.i.d.~random variables.
-Each node is active with probability $\rho_0$, and inactive with probability $1-\rho_0$, where $\rho_0\in[0,1]$ is a parameter referred to as the \textit{seed fraction}.
+Each node is active with probability $\rho_0$, and inactive with probability $1-\rho_0$, where $\rho_0\in[0,1]$ is a parameter referred to as the \textit{seed size}.
 The absolute number of seed nodes is therefore dependent on the total number of nodes in the network.
 For microscopic seeds, a fixed number of seed nodes is chosen uniformly at random, and this number is independent of the size of the network.

+An application of the update rule to a small example network is illustrated in Fig.~\ref{fig:example-modeldef}, where we also see that its behavior cannot be exactly reproduced by the standard Watts model on a monoplex version of the network.